Simple Renovation Materials Make a Big Impact

 Jesse and Malik found their Sweeten contractor to be a flexible partner throughout the process, offering useful feedback and working through the issues when they came up.
 “He understood from the start that we had a certain vision for the outcome,” said Jesse.
 “And he steered us to ensure we wouldn’t be disappointed.”
 The couple just loves that their new space “suits us and our style.”

 BATHROOM RESOURCES: Bianco Dolomiti white marble 2’x1′ wall tile; Nero Black Marble 3’x1′ floor tile; and Nero Black Marble 1″ hex shower floor tile: Artistic Tile.
 Shower system, sink, and bath faucets in matte black: Graff.
 30″ M Series medicine cabinet: Robern.
-Sink and tub: Kohler.
+Sink and tub: Appliances Connection.
 Shower glass doors: Starphire.

 A Tub-to-Shower Swap Shines in a Chicago Bathroom